4W4I5/Semester-5-Notes/CySec-2/CySec2 29 August, 2023.md

 	- Domain scanning
 	- OSINT collection
 	- Social engineering such as Email Harvesting.
-		- theHarvester
+		- theHarvester - capable of gathering names, subdomain IPs and URL besides email
-		- Hunter.io
+		- Hunter.io - email hunting tool
-		- OSINT Framework
+		- OSINT Framework - collection of OSINT Tools

 #### 2. **Weaponization**
 - Attackers create a malicious payload(automated tool) and pair it with a delivery mechanism that disguises it as a legitimate software update or document.